Build your resume and fast-track your career

 - Enroll in the internship course

-3. Complete the internship course requirements (discussions, journals, paper, etc.), submit a letter confirming the hours you worked (at least 135 hours), and submit an internship performance evaluation completed by your internship supervisor.
+To complete internship course requirements, submit a letter confirming hours worked (at least 135 hours), and a performance evaluation by your internship supervisor.

 Plan for prospective employees